Cultural Spaces in Indigenous Communities Program

 Budget 2021 announced $108.8 million over 2 years, starting in 2021 to 2022, to re-establish and revitalize Indigenous cultural spaces.
 This investment is part of the Federal Pathway, the Government of Canada's contribution to the National Action Plan.

 By investing in spaces for cultural activities that prioritize the voices of Indigenous women, girls and 2SLGBTQQIA+ individuals, the program aims to:

-- promote and revitalize Indigenous cultures and identities which can contribute to fostering safe and secure communities for Indigenous women, girls and 2SLGBTQQIA+ people
+- promote Indigenous cultures and identities which can contribute to fostering safe and secure communities for Indigenous women, girls and 2SLGBTQQIA+ people

-- support Indigenous communities in advancing their self-determination, which will help address the root causes of violence against Indigenous women, girls and 2SLGBTQQIA+ individuals
+- support Indigenous communities in advancing self-determination, from the perspective of addressing the root causes of violence against Indigenous women, girls and 2SLGBTQQIA+ individuals

-- address the National Inquiry into Missing and Murdered Indigenous Women and Girls Call to Justice 2.3, which called upon all governments to prioritize safe and meaningful access to culture and languages for Indigenous women, girls and 2SLGBTQQIA+ people in order to restore, reclaim and revitalize their identities
+- respond to the National Inquiry into Missing and Murdered Indigenous Women and Girls Call to Justice 2.3, which calls upon all governments to prioritize safe and meaningful access to culture and languages for Indigenous women, girls and 2SLGBTQQIA+ people in order to restore, reclaim and revitalize identities

-Eligible projects and initiatives include the construction or revitalization of spaces that support cultural activities within their communities.
-Establishing new cultural spaces includes any costs related to acquiring permits, construction plans, feasibility studies and acquisition of raw materials and personnel.
-The revitalization of existing cultural spaces includes renovations or retrofits of existing cultural spaces to enhance its quality and accessibility.
+Eligible projects and initiatives include the construction or revitalization of spaces that support cultural activities within Indigenous communities.
+Revitalizing existing cultural spaces includes renovations or retrofits to enhance quality and accessibility.

-Applicants must demonstrate how the proposed project creates or promotes opportunities for girls, women or 2SLGBTQQIA+ people to access their culture and language.
+Applicants were required to demonstrate how the proposed project creates or promotes opportunities for girls, women or 2SLGBTQQIA+ people to access culture and language.